NCEAS Data Principles

 - In general, NCEAS data sets may not be sold or redistributed by the recipient.

-Copies of any publications resulting from NCEAS support must be provided to NCEAS at the
+- Copies of any publications resulting from NCEAS support must be provided to NCEAS at the time of publication.

 - Extenuating circumstances that may prevent full compliance should be discussed with NCEAS staff.